MicrosoftDocs/azure-docs/articles/active-directory/conditional-access/plan-conditional-access.md

 - The name of disruption it should apply to.
 - An ordering sequence number to help the administrator to know in which order policies should be enabled.

-For example, the following name indicates that this policy is the first policy out of four you should enable in the case of MFA disruption:
+For example, the following name indicates that this policy is the first policy out of four you should enable if there is an MFA disruption:

 `EM01 - ENABLE IN EMERGENCY, MFA Disruption[1/4] - Exchange SharePoint: Require hybrid Azure AD join For VIP users`